 - Polyurethane: I recommend Varathane’s Ultimate Water-Based Polyurethane for most projects.
-It won’t affect the color of your finish (more on that in a second!), it’s easy to use, and has a buildable coverage.
-If you want to try something a little faster, Varathane’s Triple Thick Poly is fantastic and only requires one coat, but if it’s your first time it’s easy to accidentally put it on too heavy – I recommend getting comfortable with staining and sealing before trying this!
-Another option is an aerosol polyurethane, which is great for projects that have tricky angles, but also requires a certain finesse and you can end up with drips if you aren’t careful!
+It won’t affect the color of your finish, it’s easy to use, and has a buildable coverage.
+If you want to try something a little faster, Varathane’s Triple Thick Poly is fantastic and only requires one coat.
+But, if it’s your first time it’s easy to accidentally put it on too heavy.
+I recommend getting comfortable with staining and sealing before trying this!
+Another option is an aerosol polyurethane.
+It is great for projects that have tricky angles, but also requires a certain finesse and you can end up with drips if you aren’t careful!

 - Lacquer: Lacquer is very similar to a polyurethane in what it achieves but has a slightly different chemistry.
-It’s generally considered easier to apply because it’s thinner, dries very quickly, and is a little easier to work with, but it’s not as durable as poly is.
-If you’re using the weathered wood accelerator, it’s recommended to use a lacquer aerosol to seal it – the poly can react with the accelerator and affect the color!
+It’s generally considered easier to apply because it’s thinner and dries very quickly.
+But, it’s not as durable as poly is.
+If you’re using the weathered wood accelerator, it’s recommended to use a lacquer aerosol to seal it.
+The poly can react with the accelerator and affect the color!

 - Spar Urethane: Finally, if your project will live outdoors or anywhere that it might be exposed to the elements, you should use spar urethane.
 I like this Varathane Spar Urethane.

-It’s also worth noting that a water-based poly is going to be a better option if you’re sensitive to fumes and the strong smells that sealers can have.
+It’s also worth noting that a water-based poly is going to be a better option if you’re sensitive to fumes.
 Oil-based poly and lacquer will both have stronger fumes!

 Water-Based vs. Oil-Based Sealers

-One very important thing to know about water based versus oil based sealers is that oil based sealers will likely affect the finished color of your product.
-Oil-based sealers have an amber hue to them, and if you’ve ever experienced one of your projects yellowing a bit after sealing (especially over a lighter stain color), it’s likely because you used an oil-based sealer.
+One very important thing to know when choosing is that oil based sealers will likely affect the finished color of your product.
+Oil-based sealers have an amber hue to them.
+So, if you’ve ever experienced one of your projects yellowing a bit after sealing (especially over a lighter stain color), it’s likely because you used an oil-based sealer.
 Water-based sealers should not alter the color of your stain and will generally give you a crystal clear finish.

 Here’s a peek at the difference between water based and oil based sealers.
 On the left side of this piece of pine, I used oil-based sealer.
 On the right, I used water-based.